U.S. bank regulator reprimands Japan's MUFG over money-laundering lapses

-WASHINGTON (Reuters) - The U.S. Office of the Comptroller of the Currency (OCC) said on Friday that it had reprimanded MUFG Bank, Ltd. for lapses in its anti money-laundering controls, and other compliance issues, at its New York, Chicago and Los Angeles branches.
+WASHINGTON (Reuters) - The U.S. Office of the Comptroller of the Currency (OCC) said on Friday it had reprimanded MUFG Bank, Ltd. for lapses in its anti money-laundering controls and other compliance issues at its New York, Chicago and Los Angeles branches.

 The Tokyo-based bank did not accept or deny the charges dating back to 2016.
 The bank has agreed “to take comprehensive corrective actions to improve their...compliance program,” the OCC said in a statement.